shan-alexander/data-engineering/COMPOSER_AIRFLOW.md

 - Created a 2nd gen Cloud Run Function using Golang to extra data from an API and ingest it into BigQuery
 - Setup a Cloud Composer environment and service account
 - Created a DAG and manually triggered it

+You can head over to BigQuery to see the newly ingested data, and write a few Dataform sqlx files to transform that data into something insightful.

 There's much more to learn, in future iterations of this training pack I'll add more useful examples of Cloud Composer, which for the current tutorial is a bit of overkill (would be cheaper to use Cloud Scheduler for this use-case).